my-devices/sdk/README.md

     and the macchina.io REMOTE server.
 This is the most important component of the macchina.io REMOTE SDK.
-  - [`remote-client`](WebTunnel/WebTunnelClient/README.md): This executable can run on a client machine (Windows, macOS or Linux) to create a secure tunnel from the client machine to the remote device, via macchina.io REMOTE.
+  - [`remote-client`](WebTunnel/WebTunnelClient/README.md): This executable can run on a client machine (Windows, macOS or Linux) to create a secure tunnel from the client machine to the remote device, via the macchina.io REMOTE server.
 It is required for tunneling TCP-based protocols not directly supported by macchina.io REMOTE, such Modbus/TCP, OPC-UA, database connections, etc.
   - [`remote-ssh`](WebTunnel/WebTunnelSSH/README.md): This is a variant of `remote-client` that first creates a tunnel connection from your local machine (Windows, macOS or Linux) to the remote device,